Salesforce Tower Chicago

-Salesforce Tower Chicago (initially named Wolf Point South Tower during construction) is a skyscraper at Wolf Point in downtown Chicago.
+Salesforce Tower Chicago (initially named Wolf Point South Tower during construction) is a skyscraper at Wolf Point in downtown Chicago, Illinois.
 It is the tallest and last built of a three tower megadevelopment partly owned by the Kennedy family.
 The 835 ft-tall tower was designed by Pelli Clarke and was completed in 2023.
 It is the regional headquarters of software company Salesforce.